 John Ritenbaugh explores the role of human nature in the fatal attraction to sin.
 Though relatively neutral at its inception, human nature is subject to a deadly magnetic pull toward self-centeredness, deceit, and sin (Jeremiah 17:9).
 By the time God calls. . .

-Leviticus 4 and 5 contain the instructions for the sin and trespass offerings.
-John Ritenbaugh explains that sin and human nature affect everyone in society—from king to commoner—but God has covered sin from every angle in the sacrifice of His Son.
+Sin and human nature affect everyone in society—from king to commoner—but God has covered sin from every angle in the sacrifice of His Son, fulfilling Leviticus 4-5.

 WHY are we not more successful in living up to God's standard?
 WHY do we slip and fall occasionally?
 Here is how YOU can overcome where you are weakest and hardest tempted!

 Receive Biblical truth in your inbox—spam-free!
 This daily newsletter provides a starting point for personal study, and gives valuable insight into the verses that make up the Word of God.
-See what over 145,000 subscribers are already receiving.
+See what over 140,000 subscribers are already receiving.